sigcsets/sigcse2022/_authors/cfp.md

 [Posters](/authors/posters),
 [Affiliated Events](/authors/affiliated),
 and [Pre-Symposium Events](/authors/presymposium).
-**We invite colleagues to contribute to, review for, and attend SIGCSE TS 2021**.
+**We invite colleagues to contribute to, review for, and attend SIGCSE TS 2022**.

-Once papers are accepted and finalized for publication, *the official publication date is the date the proceedings are made available in the ACM Digital Library*.
-This date may be up to two weeks prior to the first day of the conference.
-The official publication date affects the deadline for any patent filings related to published work.
-At least one author of an accepted work must register and attend the conference.

 ### Reviewing
 [Learn more about reviewing](/reviewers/) and [sign up to volunteer as a reviewer or APC](/reviewers/signup/).
 Reviewers play an important role in providing feedback to authors and in helping to identify the works that make up the confference.

 ### Papers
 [Papers](/authors/papers) describe an educational research project, classroom experience or pedagogical tool, novel position or curricular initiative.
 All papers should explicitly state their motivating questions, relate to relevant literature, and contain an analysis of the effectiveness of interventions (if any), including limitations.
 Initial submissions must be anonymous and must be in the appropriate track. **Note that an ABSTRACT SUBMISSION is required for all papers one week before the full paper is due.**